 In addition to the International Business degree, academic departments offer student programming on international topics.
 There are also undergraduate study abroad and international internship opportunities.
 Out of the classroom, a variety of forums and programs focusing on international themes are regular parts of the international experience at Bryant University.
 Students and faculty at Bryant University are geographically diverse.
 Representing more than 30 countries, they bring the benefits of a wide range of backgrounds to Smithfield.

-The Pride Center, a part of the Center for Diversity and Inclusion, is located on the second floor of the Fisher Student Center and is open to students, faculty, and staff of all identities to explore issues relating to gender and sexuality.
-Our Center offers training in the nationally recognized Safe Zone program to nurture a more open, affirming, and safe university community for LGBTQ-identified individuals and their allies.
+The Pride Center, a part of the PwC Center for Diversity and Inclusion, is located on the second floor of the Fisher Student Center and is open to students, faculty, and staff of all identities to explore issues relating to gender and sexuality.
+Our Center offers training through our Safe Zone program to nurture a more open, affirming, and safe university community for LGBTQ-identified individuals and their allies.
 Additionally, the Pride Center offers a variety of resources to the Bryant and local communities.
 Stop by for literature or information about hotlines, programs, organizations, and/or films related to gender and sexuality issues.
-Email email@example.com for hours and more information.
+Email firstname.lastname@example.org for hours and more information.

 Security - Public Safety

 Bryant’s campus is a secure place to live.
-Campus security measures include call boxes that dispatch calls directly to Public Safety.
 Public Safety officers are on duty 24 hours a day, seven days a week.
-Residence hall exterior doors are locked at night, only accessible to students.
+Residence hall exterior doors are locked 24 hours per day, only accessible to students.
 Individual key locks are on the door of each room.
 Visitors are checked in on weeknights and throughout the weekend.

 Women’s Center (The Gertrude Meth Hochberg Women's Center)